Segment rules

 • Last Visit.
 Date of the last recorded event for any visitor in the account.

-• Number of Days Active.
+• Number of days active.
 Total days any visitor in the account have generated events.

-• Number of Events.
+• Number of events.
 Total raw events from the account.

-• Number of Visitors.
+• Number of visitors.
 Total visitors in the account.

-• Time on Site.
+• Time on site.
 Total time in minutes that visitors in the account have generated events.

 *Eligible for guide targeting.